2013 British Grand Prix: Race

 The 52-lap race took place in the afternoon of 30 June from 14:00 local time.
 The weather at the start was clear with the air temperature between 21 and 22 C and a track temperature from 29 to 34 C; a gusty wind was present, and no rain was forecast.
 120,000 attended the event.
 The first nine starters began on the medium compound tyres.
 The optimum strategy was for a driver to make three pit stops because it was faster and not be impeded by slower traffic.
 Hamilton made a brisk start to lead the field into the first corner.
 Vettel overtook the slow-starting Rosberg for second.
 Webber and Grosjean made contact through Abbey corner, damaging the former's carbon fibre front wing, and driving onto the run-off area and fell to 14th position.

-Sutil progressed from sixth to fourth place, and Massa moved through traffic to go from eleventh to fifth.
+Sutil progressed from sixth to fourth place, and Massa moved through traffic to go from 11th to fifth.
 Driving towards Stowe turn, Alonso overtook Button on the inside for ninth.
 Hamilton led Vettel by eight-tenths of a second by the end of the first lap, with Rosberg third and Sutil fourth.
 Hamilton began to pull away from Vettel, his car was faster all round the track.
 Alonso discovered his Ferrari was better in cooler weather because of a favourable car balance.
 He passed Grosjean for eighth at the exit of Woodcote corner at the start on lap two after Grosjean ran wide at turn three, the result of his contact with Webber.
 Hamilton was two seconds ahead of Vettel by lap five, preventing Vettel from using DRS and allowing Hamilton to react a pit stop without losing position.
 That same lap, Alonso switched lines in an unsuccessful attempt to pass Ricciardo into Stowe corner and Grosjean caught up to him.
 By lap seven, Webber had recovered from 14th to 11th.